Who Is Megan Fox?

 'New Girl,' 'Zeroville'

 Away from the big screen, Fox landed the recurring role of Reagan Lucas on season 5 of the popular comedy New Girl, which began in 2016.
 In late 2018, she hosted the four-part Travel Channel docu-series Legends of the Lost with Megan Fox, which explored the historical value of mythological people and events like the Amazons and the Trojan War.
-The following year, the actress made her return to feature film work with Above the Shadows and Zeroville.
+The following year, the actress returned to feature film work with Above the Shadows, Zeroville and The Battle of Jangsari.

 In June 2010, Fox became engaged to actor Brian Austin Green of Beverly Hills, 90210 fame.
 The couple had been engaged previously, following a two-year relationship, but canceled their wedding in 2009.
 Shortly after their second engagement, Fox made headlines when she lost her two-carat diamond ring on a beach while vacationing with Green in Hawaii.
 It was later revealed that the couple exchanged vows while they were in Hawaii.